-We searched the literature to check if any of our final candidates has been found as a lens system.
-Except HSCJ095921+020638, none of the other final candidates has been found as a lens.
-Among the final candidates, HSCJ100050+013251, HSCJ100307+020241, HSCJ095943+022046, and HSCJ095744+023835 are listed in the galaxy catalog of \citet{cosmos_gal_2007}, and our serendipitous discovery, HSCJ100129+024427, is listed as a bright galaxy in the catalog of \citet{cosmos_gal_2009}.
+We searched the literature to check if any of our final candidates have been found as a lens system.
+Except for HSCJ095921+020638, none of the other final candidates have been found as a lens.
+Among the final candidates, HSCJ100050+013251, HSCJ100307+020241, HSCJ095943+022046, and HSCJ095744+023835 are listed in the galaxy catalogue of \citet{cosmos_gal_2007}, and our serendipitous discovery, HSCJ100129+024427, is listed as a bright galaxy in the catalogue of \citet{cosmos_gal_2009}.
 We also checked the WISE C75/R90 catalogues from \citet{c_79_r_90} and the Milliquas catalogue v7.1 (2021) \citep{milliquas}.
 For C75 and R90, none of our final candidates are included.
 For Milliquas, only the known quad, HSCJ095921+020638, is included.\\